-The DREAD instruction enable double throughput of Serial NOR Flash in read mode.
+The DREAD instruction enables double throughput of the Serial NOR Flash in read mode.
 The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DREAD instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing DREAD instruction, the following data out will perform as 2-bit instead of previous 1-bit.

 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte mode, please refer to the enter 4-byte mode (EN4B) Mode section.
+To enter the 4-byte mode, please refer to the "9-11.
+Enter 4-byte mode (EN4B)" section.

-The sequence of issuing DREAD instruction is: CS# goes low $\rightarrow$ sending DREAD instruction $\rightarrow$ 3-byte or 4-byte address on SIO0 $\rightarrow$ 8 dummy cycles on SIO0 $\rightarrow$ data out interleave on SIO1 & SIO0 $\rightarrow$ to end DREAD operation can use CS# to high at any time during data out.
+The sequence of issuing DREAD instruction is: CS# goes low \rightarrow send DREAD instruction \rightarrow 3-byte or 4-byte address on SIO0 \rightarrow 8 dummy cycles (default) on SIO0 \rightarrow data out interleave on SIO1 & SIO0 \rightarrow to end DREAD operation, drive CS# high at any time during data out.